onsip/SIP.js/BUILDING.md

 >> 250 assertions passed (177ms)
 ```

-## Changes in JsSIP grammar
+## Changes in SIP.js grammar

-If you modify `src/Grammar/src/Grammar.pegjs` then you need to recompile JsSIP grammar files.
+If you modify `src/Grammar/src/Grammar.pegjs` then you need to recompile SIP.js grammar files.
 For that run the following task:
 ```
 $ grunt grammar
 ```
-And then build JsSIP again as explained above.
+And then build SIP.js again as explained above.